 Most local teams are made up of advocates and volunteers.
 They are supported by a Team Manager and Supervising Advocates who make sure we do what we say we do and deliver quality services.
 And, of course, they are there to support the advocates.

-All our advocates working on the types of advocacy that must be provided by law have to have, or be working towards, the Qualification In Advocacy.
-This Level 3 qualification covers what advocacy is, the skills a good advocate needs and specialist units which include knowledge on the laws advocates work within.
+All our advocates working on the types of advocacy that must be provided by law have to have, or be working towards, the Independent Advocacy Qualification.
+This Level 4 qualification covers what advocacy is, the skills a good advocate needs and specialist units which include knowledge on the laws advocates work within.
 They must be observed in their work and be able to show they are working to the Advocacy Charter.

-Our Healthwatch West Berkshire team works a bit differently but is equally passionate about getting people’s voices heard – take a look at what they do by clicking here.
+Our Healthwatch teams work a bit differently but are equally passionate about getting people’s voices heard – take a look at what they do by clicking here.

 Head Office, Hastings